Alain Raymond

 Alain Raymond (born June 24, 1965) is a Canadian former professional ice hockey goaltender.
+He played one game in the National Hockey League with the Washington Capitals during the 1987–88 season.
+The rest of his career, which lasted from 1986 to 1992, was spent in the minor leagues.

+Playing career

-He played one game in the National Hockey League with the Washington Capitals, giving up two goals in the two periods that he played.
-He played most of his career in the North American minor leagues.
+Raymond played one game in the National Hockey League with the Washington Capitals during the 1987–88 season, on December 9, 1987 against the Hartford Whalers.
+He gave up two goals in the two periods that he played.

 In his first full IHL season with the Fort Wayne Komets, Raymond won the James Norris Memorial Trophy, awarded to the goaltenders with the fewest goals against in the regular season.